The meaning of Nordkapp – The North Cape of Norway

 Nordkapp midnight sun time: 12 May – 2 August (2021)

 The Norwegian meteorological institute has perfect short-term forecasts.

 As we mentioned before, Nordkapp is not the most northern point of Norway, not even the most northern part of the island.
 It is Cape Nordkinn or Kinnarodden in Norwegian ( 71° 08′ 02″ N).

 And how about the most northern point of Europe?
 If you count Franz Jozed Land to Europe, then the Russian Cape Fligely on Rudolf Island at 81° 48′ 24″ N is the place you are looking for.
 If not, then the most northern point of Europe is on the Spitsbergen.
-Europe’s northernmost point is the northern point of the island of Rossøya is an islet in Svalbard, Norway at 80° 49′ 44.41″ N.
+Europe’s northernmost point is the northern point of the island of Rossøya is an islet in Svalbard, Norway, at 80° 49′ 44.41″ N.

 Nordkapp Latitude and Longitude: Latitude 71.164932 Longitude 25.786972

-Nordkapp coordinates in other format:
+Nordkapp coordinates in another format:

 71° 9′ 53.7552” N 25° 47′ 13.0992” E